DavidStevensonVtex/WCF/Learning-WCF/README.md

 #### Using the WCF Service template

 1. In the Host project, Add -> New Item and select WCF Service, and name the file _HelloIndigoService.cs_.
+1. In the Host project, right click the App.config and select Edit WCF Configuration.